Jasmine Birtles

 Talk to your vet and boarding kennels.
 Do they run special offers?
 Will they give a discount if you bring in multiple pets at one time?

 The nights are getting shorter, so switch off the telly and teach the dog (and cat – it is possible!) new tricks.
 Visit Dog Trick Academy to download dog tricks from professional dog trainers for free.
-Or amaze your friends by teaching your cat to shake your hand, sit, and come when called at Squidoo.
+Or amaze your friends by teaching your cat to shake your hand, sit, and come when called at British Psychological Society.

 Joining a local training group isn’t going to break the bank.
-Shop around but expect to pay £10 an hour.
-This means a seven week course will cost you £70 – but it’s worth every penny!
+Shop around but expect to pay £15 an hour.
+An eight week course usually costs around £100 – but it is worth every penny!

 Most groups incorporate behaviour, nutrition, grooming advice and training into one course, all of which will save you more money in the future.